agude/agude.github.io/_posts/2018-01-19-should_i_get_a_phd.md

 ## And the opportunity cost is very high

-You don't spend your own money on a graduate degree,[^5] but it is still [very expensive][op_cost].
+You don't spend your own money on a graduate degree,[^dont] but it is still [very expensive][op_cost].
 You spend six or seven years training for a job you will not get.
 You learn a lot along the way, but you could certainly learn the useful things in a much shorter amount of time.

+[^dont]: Or, at least, you should not!
 [op_cost]: https://en.wikipedia.org/wiki/Opportunity_cost

 In six years, if you get rid of the physics courses, exams, and teaching, you